AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

   - This formula is valid.
     ![Math More Info 5](assets/math-more-info-5.png)

 Use the Math function for hit-level based calculations.
-For mathematical functionality, use the [Summarize](#summarize) function for event, session or person scope based calculations.
+Use the [Summarize](#summarize) function for event, session or person scope based calculations.

 +++